JeremyStubbs/spotless_frontend/README.md

 ## Description

-The app allows you to create playlists which are saved to a database (dynamodb).
+The react app allows you to create playlists which are saved to a database (dynamodb).
 The frontend is built using react functional componenets and deployed to Amazon Amplify.
 In the future, I will add login with Auth0 and create a lambda authorizer that limits the number of api calls from an ip address.

 ## Components